 The complete list of options for dotnet new is available here

-Create a New Project using dotnet new
+Create a new Project using dotnet new

 The following command creates a new dotnet project using the TEMPLATE